mjordan/islandora_workbench_docs/docs/hooks.md

 1. the character used as the CSV subdelimiter (defined in the `subdelimiter` config setting, which defaults to `|`)
     - unlike bootstrap, shutdown, and post-action scripts, preprocessor scripts do not get passed the path to your Workbench configuration file; they only get passed the value of the `subdelimiter` config setting.
 1. the CSV field value
+1. the absolute path to the Workbench config file that was specified in the `--config` argument

 When executed, the script processes the string content of the CSV field, and then replaces the original version of the CSV field value with the version processed by the script.
 An example preprocessor script is available in `scripts/samplepreprocessor.py`.